Kuinox/NupkgDeterministicator/Readme.md

 Basically, it replaces randoms ID with a deterministic one, and changes the build date to a fixed one.

+# It doesn't work!

+Make sure that your DLLs & content is deterministic!
+If you have still have problems, open an issue.

-# Why ?
+# Why?

 Supply chain attacks are becoming more and more commons.
 Reproducible builds allow to easily check if the distributed binaries are the product of the shared sources.

 More at https://reproducible-builds.org/.

-# So why NuGet don't allow you to do it ?
+# So why NuGet don't allow you to do it?

 NuGet did implement the feature, but [rolled it back](https://github.com/NuGet/Home/issues/8599) soon after, because it was a breaking change for some deploy tool.
 Basically, because the date of the dll is older or equal to the dll deployed, the tool doesn't deploy it.